Thunderbell-dev/Thunderbell-dev.github.io/pages/affiliates/family-text/Ritterorden.md

 ---
 title: Ritterorden
 image: /images/public/affiliates/Ritterorden1.webp
-description: The Ritterorden of Thunderbell is a medieval-themed Nostale family created to bring together German players.
-Though it faced inactivity due to leveling differences, it remains alive with the founder's characters.
-Currently on hold.
+description: The Ritterorden of Thunderbell ⚔️ is a medieval-themed family 🏰 created to bring together German players.
+Though it faced inactivity due to leveling differences, it remains alive with the founder's characters 👑.
+Currently on hold ⏸️.
 ---

 ## ⚔️The History of the Ritterorden (Thunderbell's Perspective)🏰